 Because it just kind of seemed like it came out of nowhere.

-Our embassy is being attacked over in Iraq.
+And then, boom, it just seemed like out of nowhere our embassy is being attacked over in Iraq.

-So if you could expand on that.
+So, if you could expand on that.

 Look, the sanctions the president has put in place for Iran are very simple.